MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-quickstart.md

 ---
-title: "Quickstart - Get immediate insights into your customer service system"
+title: "Quickstart - Get immediate insights into your customer service system's performance"
-description: "Connect to your customer service data to gain insights into your customer support system."
+description: "Learn how to quickly connect to your customer service data to gain insights into your customer service system."
 keywords: ""
 ms.date: 9/11/2018
 ms.service: